- General Info

 - The Add/Drop period for the Summer Term is the first week of the term.

 - If you dis-enroll prior to the first day of the term (not necessarily the same as the first day of class), you are entitled to a full refund.
 Only on-time payment or timely withdrawal from all classes will exempt students from a debt to the univeristy.

 - If you dis-enroll on the first day of the term or after, your refund will be prorated on a daily basis until 60% of the term, If you have not paid your fees you will owe a prorated debt to the University.

 - All refund are assessed a $5 administrative fee.

 - You are eligible for the difference in fees if the adjustment is done during the add/drop period.

 - There are 2 options:

-- e-Refund (direct deposit) -This is the most secure and fastest way to receive your Financial Aid refund but you must be signed up for it in order to receive your refund by this mode.
-Once you have signed up it will take 2-3 business days to process.
+- e-Refund (direct deposit) - THis is the most secure and fastest way to receive your Financial Aid refund but you must be signed up for it in order to recieve your refund by this mode.
+Once you have signed up, it will take 2-3 business days to process.